ISTANBUL WAS CONSTANTINOPLE

 Inside Blue Mosque

-Glazed fenestration with artwork in Blue Mosque
+Glazed fenestration with artwork in the Blue Mosque

 Comments